-1. Create a thick fire signal.
-A combination of fresh pine and spruce leaves produce a lot of smoke, which is what you want with the signal.
+A combination of fresh pine and spruce leaves produces a lot of smoke, which is what you want with the signal.
 Start out by building a small fire using dry leaves, twigs, or other tinder.
 Collect the fresh pine and spruce leaves and compile them into a bow.
 When the fire is up and smoking, put the leaves over the fire, making sure to cover it completely.
 This will cause the branches to burn intensely, producing even more smoke.

-2. Staying Cool in the Desert.
 This may not be the best-smelling solution to preventing heatstroke when you’re out in the scorching desert, but it works.
 Take a piece of cloth like a bandana and soak it in urine.
 Wrap it around your head and it will keep your head from feeling the wrath of the sun.
-Heat stroke is the second leading cause of death in the desert, next to dehydration.
+Heatstroke is the second leading cause of death in the desert, next to dehydration.

-3. Learn to tell where North is without navigational survival gear!
 If you need the help of a compass but you don’t have one, you can use an analog watch to do that.
 Point the hour (short) hand at the sun and draw two imaginary lines between it and the 12 o’clock point.
 You will create an angle between the two lines.
 Draw an imaginary straight line bisecting the angle.
-The line point away from the sun is north, because the sun always goes to set in the west direction.
+The line point away from the sun is north because the sun always goes to set in the west direction.

-4. What if you don’t have a watch?
 Don’t worry.
 As long as you know what time it is, you can still tell where north is.
 Simply draw an analog representation of the time on the ground and draw the lines from there.
-Cellphones are particularly useful in telling the actual time regardless where you are because mobile tech nowadays uses GPS to be able to tell the time of the day regardless of location.
+Cellphones are particularly useful in telling the actual time regardless of where you are because mobile tech nowadays uses GPS to be able to tell the time of the day regardless of location.
 Of course, it’s always advised that a survivalist have a watch with them at all times.

 Tip: Try cutting or ripping a large cloth into really small pieces and neatly roll them inside a tuna can.
 You’ll have yourself an entire pack of char cloth!